kristian-lange-tw/JATOS_docs_v3/pages/Troubleshooting.md

 ### Read log file in the browser

 In a perfect world, JATOS always works smoothly and, when it doesn't, it describes the problem in an error message.
 Unfortunately we aren't in a perfect world: every now and then something will go wrong and you might not get any clear error messages, or no message at all.
-In these (rare) cases, you can look into JATOS' log file to try to find what the problem might be.
+In these (rare) cases, you can look into JATOS' log file (not to be confused with the [study log](http://www.jatos.org/Study-Log.html)) to try to find what the problem might be.

 The standard way to read the log file is directly on the server.
 You'll find your complete log file in `jatos_directory/logs/application.log`.
 Because JATOS is designed to avoid the command line interface, we offer a way to view your log file directly in your browser.